Defiant Australians Protest Racial Injustice Despite Warnings - UrduPoint

 Another read: "Same story, different soil."
 The movement has resonated strongly with many in Australia -- a country also wrestling with the legacy of a racist past.

-Organisers said they hoped to highlight the high rates of imprisonment among Aboriginal Australians and large number of deaths in custody of indigenous people -- more than 400 in the last three decades.
+Organisers said they hoped to draw attention to high imprisonment rates among Aboriginal Australians and the large number of deaths in custody of indigenous people -- more than 400 in the last three decades.

 No prosecutions have been brought despite dozens of investigations, inquests and in some cases video evidence of abuse.

 "There are things in the world that need to be addressed," said Fay Goli.
-"If one person can stand, that's great, but if a majority can stand together there will be a stronger voice for change."
+"If a majority can stand together there will be a stronger voice for change."
 Australia has seen a sustained drop in the number of COVID-19 cases, but social distancing rules remain in force and mass gatherings are not permitted.

 "Police are prepared for anybody that wants to just flout the law," New South Wales Police Minister David Elliott told media before the rallies.